Current Fellows

 Research Project:

-Jingdong's research project focuses on evaluating and characterizing 1,2,4-oxadiazole designed to inhibit the germination of Clostridiodes difficile spores.
-He plans to clarify the structure-activity-relationship and mechanism of the oxadiazoles against C. difficile spore germination and then determine the cytotoxicity and pharmacokinetics characteristics of selected oxadiazoles.
-His ultimate goal is to develop a drug against recurrent C. difficile infection.
+Jingdong’s research project focuses on evaluating and characterizing 1, 2, 4-oxadiazoles designed to inhibit the germination of Clostridioides difficile spores.
+He plans to clarify the structure-activity-relationship (SAR) and mechanism of action (MOA) of the oxadiazoles on C.difficile spore germination inhibition activity, and then determine the cytotoxicity and pharmacokinetics characteristics of selected oxadiazoles.
+His ultimate goal is to develop a spore germination inhibitor that could be used to fight against C. difficile infection.

 Internship: